Belinda Bencic: 2014: US Open quarters, Newcomer of the Year

-2015: Maiden WTA Tour title, Premier 5 title, world No. 12
+2015: Premier 5 title, world No. 12

 Bencic struggled in the first half of 2015.
 Through the French Open at the end of May, she won multiple matches in the same event only twice, reaching the fourth round at both the Indian Wells Open and the Miami Open.
 At Indian Wells, she notably won a match against No. 5 Caroline Wozniacki, the highest-ranked player she had ever defeated at the time.
 Bencic lost in the opening round at the Australian Open and the second round at the French Open.
 She began to turn her year around during the grass-court season.
 In the lead-up to Wimbledon, she made her second and third career WTA finals.
 After finishing runner-up to Camila Giorgi at the Rosmalen Championships, she won the Eastbourne International over Agnieszka Radwańska for her maiden WTA title.
 Bencic then improved on her previous year's result at Wimbledon by reaching the fourth round.

 At the Premier-level Canadian Open in August, Bencic produced her best performance of the year to win the title.
 During her run, she defeated six of the top 25 players in the world, including four of the top six, and her third victory of the year against No. 5, Caroline Wozniacki.
 In the last two rounds, she recorded her first victory over a current world No. 1 player in Serena Williams, before beating No. 3 Simona Halep in the final; Halep needed to retire in the third set due to heat illness.
 Serena had entered the tournament with only one loss on the season, having won the first three majors of the year.
 With the title, Bencic became No. 12 in the world.
-She ended the summer with a third round loss at the US Open to Venus Williams.
+She ended the summer with a third-round loss at the US Open to Venus Williams.
 Bencic reached another final later that month at the Pan Pacific Open.
-During the event, she recorded two more top ten victories, including a fourth over Wozniacki, before finishing runner-up to Radwanska in their second final of the year.
+During the event, she recorded two more top ten victories, including a fourth over Wozniacki, before finishing runner-up to Radwańska in their second final of the year.
 In early October, Bencic ended her season early due to leg and hand injuries.
 As a result, she withdrew from the WTA Elite Trophy, the second-tier year-end championship, despite qualifying for the event.